MananTank/radioactive-state/README.md

 <!-- --------------------------------------------------------------------- -->
 ## ⚡ Radioactive State is blazing fast !

-`radioactive-state` is **25% faster** than `useState` for a fairly Complex State.
+`radioactive-state` is **25% faster** than `useState` for an Average React App with fairly Complex state.

-> This number is derived from an average of 100 performance tests where an array of 200 objects is rendered and various operations like adding, removing, re-ordering and mutations where done one after another.
+> This number is derived from an average of 100 performance tests where an array of 200 objects is rendered and various operations like adding, removing, re-ordering and mutations were done one after another.

 Note that, radioactive-state **keeps getting faster and faster** compared to useState if you keep increasing the complexity of state, **even more than 25%**